Join our

 supra move tool view --help

-Command: supra move tool run
+Executing an entry function: supra move tool run

 The run command is used to call entry functions, which result in some transaction.
 Entry functions are your gateway to interacting with modules.
 We are unable to call functions without the entry declaration.